 Half a year on the yearly plan $99 costs $990 divided by 2, which is $495.

-Thus the additional cost is the difference between what you've already paid for the second half of the year ($495) and the second half's actual cost due to the upgrade ($995).
+Thus the additional cost you'll be charged at the moment of the upgrade is the difference between what you've already paid for the second half of the year ($495) and the second half's actual cost due to the upgrade ($995).
 The difference is $500.

 So at the time of the upgrade you'll be charged $500 for the rest of your billing cycle.
 If, on the other hand, you downgrade your annual plan you'd get an automatic credit on your Revealbot balance, which would be used to decrease next invoices amounts.